 “Time, Ladies and Gentlemen please.”

-As the last customer staggered out the door, Mick scratched his scruffy beard, closed the door, then bolted it.
-He swaggered to the bar, cleared up, and contemplated whether to have a nightcap or go straight upstairs to fall asleep watching his favourite DVD “Danny Dyer’s Hardest Men.”
-Rubbing his eyes, he decided against the drink and made for the stairs.
+As the last customer staggered out the door, Mick scratched his scruffy beard, before closing the door and pulling the bolt across.
+Then he swaggered to the bar, slowly unbuttoning his tight grey waistcoat.
+While clearing up, he contemplated whether to have a nightcap or go straight upstairs to fall asleep watching his favourite DVD “Danny Dyer’s Hardest Men.”
+Rubbing his eyes and yawning, he opted for the former and made his way towards the stairs in the hallway.

 Someone was rapping the front doors.
 Strange?
 He thought.
 He was not expecting anyone at this late hour.
 Perhaps if he ignored them, they would go away.

-Mick reached down behind the bar and lifted a small wooden baseball bat that was still shining from its newness.
-The last time the doors had been chapped at this time was when a group of robbers had bullied their way in and threatened his family.
-There was no way he was taking any chances this time.
+Mick reached down behind the bar to lift a small wooden baseball bat that had not yet cracked its first skull.
+Mick was not overreacting, the last time the doors had been chapped at this time, was when a group of robbers had bullied their way in and threatened his family.
+This time, he was ready for them.

-Whoever was at the door was obviously in a frantic state.
-Steeling himself, he raced across and removed the bolt, barely drawing breath as he pulled the door open and took three steps back – Standing in front of him was a woman; early forties with long golden blonde hair and deep sea blue eyes.
-She was pretty but this did not faze Mick.
-What troubled him was that this lady should not have been standing there at all.
+Realising the person at the door was frantic, Mick steeled himself, ran across and removed the bolt, barely drawing breath as he pulled the door open.
+A smooth skinned woman was stood in front him; early forties with long golden blonde hair and deep blue eyes.
+Mick was not fazed by her beauty but questioned why she was standing there at all.

 “Ronnie?” he gasped.